-If there is a planning application near your home or business, you will receive notification from the council, providing information about the application and how you can feed your comments on the application back to the council.
+If there is a planning application near your home or business, you will receive notification from the council, providing information about the application and how you can either object, support or just comment on the application back to the council.

 Notices also have to be placed near to the site or building that the application is for, which include information on what the application is for and the application number, which would enable you to get additional details from the council on the application.